Go to website

 Learn more about CBD and how it can benefit you in your everyday life!

 Are there side effects to CBD?

 The only negative effects of CBD have been documented under the most extreme circumstances of use.
 Ingestion of abnormally high amounts of CBD has led to “dysphoric feelings” in very rare situations.
 These instances were recorded at dosage intakes higher than 2,000mg of daily use.
 Normal use consumption ranges from 5-200mg, often on the lower side.
-To further emphasize this point, in over one thousand years of hemp use, there has never been a recorded case of fatality or major illness attrib
+To further emphasize this point, in over one thousand years of hemp use, there has never been a recorded case of fatality or major illness attribut

 What is CBD?

-Cannabidiol (CBD) occurs naturally in the hemp/cannabis plant.
+Cannabidiol (CBD) occurs naturally in the Hemp/Cannabis plant.
 CBD is the most common non-psychoactive cannabinoid found and scientists are studying it for its medicinal benefits.
-CBD oil is an oil extracted from the cannabis/hemp plant that features highly concentrated amounts of CBD.
+CBD oil is an oil extracted from the Cannabis/Hemp plant that features highly concentrated amounts of CBD.

 Consumable CBD for pets may help with:

 Alleviating joint pains Increasing overall well being and attitude Increasing energy (in small doses) Decreasing energy (in larger doses) Facilitating sleep We encourage you to do your own research before you try any CBD product.